-San Francisco 49ers Adopt NFL’s First-Ever Emotional Support Dog
+NESN

-Perhaps there’s a secret to the San Francisco 49ers’ 2019 success than meets the eye.
+Perhaps there’s more to the San Francisco 49ers’ 2019 success than meets the eye.

 Meet Zoë, the NFL’s first-ever emotional support dog.
 The 49ers adopted the pup earlier this year, and she’s been an instant hit with the team.